javadoug/swizzle-params/README.md

 The `--file` flag specifies that param values should be stored in the specified file.

-The `--rc` flag specifies that param values should be stored in the .swizzlerc file.
+The `--use-rc` flag specifies that param values should be stored in the .swizzlerc file.
 It is short hand for --file ./.swizzlerc.

 Find and store the prod stack param values in .swizzlerc file.
 ```
-> swizzle --stack prod --rc
+> swizzle stack prod --use-rc
 ```

 Find and store the prod stack param values in the specified file.
 ```
-> swizzle --stack prod --file ~/swizzle-stacks.json
+> swizzle stack prod --file /users/me/swizzle-stacks.json
 ```

 The swizzle command will search for a stack in this order (last one wins):